RoTechnology/CMA/README.md

    python cma.py.

    **!
 The default **serial** port in the script is "COM4".
-Please make sure that is the same port on which your board is writing otherwise open cma.py with an editor and modify the port variable in . !**
+Please make sure that is the same port on which your board is writing otherwise open cma.py with an editor and modify the port variable into the file !**

 6. done! your log file is produced into the same folder of cma.py file.